spf-tools/spf-tools/README.md

 ```
 Usage: despf.sh [OPTION]...
 [DOMAIN]...
 Decompose SPF records of a DOMAIN.
-Optionaly can
+Optionally can
 sort and unique them.
 DOMAIN may be specified in an environment variable.